 Prepare answers to common interviewing questions: “Tell us about yourself.”
 “Why do you want to work for us?”
 “What are your strengths and weaknesses?”
 “Do you have any questions for us?”
 Know how to answer behavioral-based interview questions.
 Check out additional questions on this app.

 Practice: A mock interview can help you articulate your strengths, add polish to your presentation and increase your confidence.
-Conduct a mock interview in SJUcareers or schedule a mock interview with a career counselor by calling 610-660-3100.
+Conduct a mock interview by scheduling a mock interview with a career counselor through your Handshake account.